Accessibility statement for Greenwich Students’ Union (GSU)

 We’ll consider your request and get back to you in 10 working days.

-If you cannot view the map on our ‘Find Us’ page, call or email us on the contact details above for directions.
+If you need direcitons to any of our spaces, call or email us on the contact details above for directions.

-We’re always looking to improve the accessibility of this website.
+We’re always looking to improve the accessibility of our websites.
 If you find any problems not listed on this page or think we’re not meeting accessibility requirements, contact us at greenwichsu@gre.ac.uk.
-Emails to this address go to our Marketing and Communications team who manage the website – they will pick up your query, consider and act on any enquiries.
+Any emails sent in about accessibility will be forwarded to our Marketing and Communications team who manage our websites – they will pick up your query, consider and act on any enquiries.

 Enforcement procedure